 We arrived at Cotobro Beach, about 10 min walk from our house, and then ventured up the road/dry river bed.
 After a few minutes, we needed to choose continuing up the “road” to the right or continuing to follow along the riverbed to the left.
-Of course, you would think the bridge was built to cross the river, so Alan and Anya went the river route, while Lars and I went up.

 Now keep in mind it isn’t overly spectacular, but it is in incredible condition.
 It is a single arch bridge crossing the canyon.
 The road over the bridge was even in great shape.

 I need to do all of my research, but from what we have read it is from around 400 AD.
 Our town is along the coastal Roman trading route between Cartagena, Málaga, and Cádiz.